lifegraph/musicparty/README.md

 //Adafruit_NFCShield_I2C rfid(2, 3);
 ```

-We wrote the sm130 library to match that of the Lady Adafruit library.
+The rest of the sketch is the same for both boards because we wrote the sm130 library to match that of the Lady Adafruit library.
 Now, click the right-facing arrow on the sketch to load the code on the Arduino and start running it.
 To see the output, open the serial monitor by going to File->Tools->Serial Monitor then make sure your baud rate is set to 9600 (the dropdown on the lower right of the serial monitor).

 Now, if you tap your RFID card on the reader, it should print out the Unique ID!
 Awesome.

-I will explain the code line by line below the link if you're interested, or else you can skip to the "Creating A Music Party ID" section.
+Now I will explain the code line by line if you're interested, or else you can skip to the "Creating A Music Party ID" section.
 Let's start with the importing code:

 ```
 // Uncomment these three lines to use the Sparkfun RFID shield